Peacemaker season 2: everything we know so far about the popular DC TV show's return

 Peacemaker season 2 sees the return of an antihero who famously claimed to "cherish peace with all my heart.
 I don't care how many men, women and children I need to kill to get it".
 The return of John Cena's fan-favorite DC character has certainly raised eyebrows because, well, the second season of The Suicide Squad movie's spin-off series isn't set in the now-defunct DC Extended Universe (DCEU).
 Instead, it's part of James Gunn and Peter Safran's rebooted DC Cinematic Universe (DCU).

-Peacemaker season 2 doesn't have an official release date yet but, as Gunn confirmed on Instagram (see above), filming go underway in April.
-Since then, the DC Studios co-head has announced it'll debut sometime in 2025, too (per Threads).
+Peacemaker season 2 doesn't have an official release date yet but, as Gunn confirmed on Instagram (see above), filming was underway in April and, as of October, half of season 2 has been shot.
+Since then, the CEO of content at HBO and Max Casey Bloys told journalists in early November that the series would return in August 2025, according to IGN.

-So, when could the hit series – which debuted on Max (US), Sky/Now TV (UK), and Binge (Australia) – make its return?
-Events in Gunn's Superman movie, which flies into theaters next July, will precede what happens in this show's sophomore outing.
+That means the hit series – which debuted on Max (US), Sky/Now TV (UK), and Binge (Australia) – will be released one month after Gunn's Superman movie, which flies into theaters next July.
+The film's events will precede what happens in this show's sophomore outing.
 Gunn confirmed as much (again, via Threads), writing: "Peacemaker season 2 will take place after the events in Superman", and that events in Superman impact Peacemaker.
-This all but confirms Christopher Smith won’t be resuming his quest for peace until the second half of 2025.

 Peacemaker season 2 trailer: is there one?